LuiseFreese/HackSouthCoastSummit/README.md

 We use the three event types of our Flic buttons to indicate if

-- fuel is found
+- A gas station has fuel
-- gas station ran out of fuel
+- A gas station ran out of fuel
-- issue at gas station (long queue)
+- There is an issue at gas station (long queue)

-We want to show the gas stations as red/amber/green pins on a map in a canvas app
+The gas stations are shown as red/amber/green pins on a map in a Power Apps canvas app

 ## Canvas App

-is working with the built-in maps component, data is stored in Dataverse
+* Uses the built-in maps component
+* Data is stored in Dataverse

 ![app details](docs/App-Details.png)